 • Offering phased or flexible return options, such as part-time work or altered shifts.

-1. Ensure that managers remain in regular contact with employees on parental leave, eg, by providing company- and team-based communication updates, planning return-to-work experiences, etc.
+1. Ensure that managers maintain regular contact with employees on parental leave, eg, by providing company- and team-based communication updates, planning return-to-work experiences, etc.

 2. Provide programs that include mentoring and any technical training required that will support the fast-tracking of reintegration.